alpeshdgapps/photoid-india-legal/data-deletion.md

 - Does not include photos or faces
 - Does not include names, phone numbers, contact details, or payment card details
-- May include app-instance identifiers, device information, crash diagnostics, usage events, and app integrity signals
+- May include app-instance identifiers, device information, approximate location metadata such as country, region, or city, crash diagnostics, usage events, and app integrity signals
 - Is retained by Google/Firebase according to Google's and Firebase's applicable policies
 - Is outside the scope of in-app photo deletion